verrazzano/docs/content/en/docs/setup/install/multicluster.md

                 values: [supported]
 ```

-- If `enabled` is set to `false` or omitted, no clusters created in Rancher will be automatically registered by Verrazzano.
+- If `enabled` is set to `false` or omitted, then no clusters created in Rancher will be automatically registered by Verrazzano.
-- If `enabled` is set to `true`, Verrazzano will automatically register clusters created in Rancher that match the `clusterSelector` field.
+- If `enabled` is set to `true`, then Verrazzano will automatically register clusters created in Rancher that match the `clusterSelector` field.
     - If the `clusterSelector` field is omitted, all clusters created in Rancher will be automatically registered.
 - The `clusterSelector` field implements a [LabelSelector](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.25/#labelselector-v1-meta).
   - Any cluster created with a label that matches the `clusterSelector` will be automatically registered by Verrazzano.